By Any Other Name: Plot

 The Federation starship USS Enterprise responds to a distress call from an uncharted planet.
-A landing party beams down to locate the source, and promptly finds a humanoid male and female, Rojan and Kelinda of the Kelvan Empire, who immediately paralyze Kirk and the landing party and order Kirk to surrender the Enterprise.
-Rojan tells Kirk that the Kelvans originate from the Andromeda Galaxy, and have come to find planets suitable for conquest in the Milky Way galaxy.
-As their own ship had been destroyed by the negative-energy barrier at the galactic rim, they need the Enterprise to make the 300-year return journey.
-Three other Kelvans transport aboard the Enterprise, and quickly gain control of the ship.
+A landing party beams down to locate the source and promptly encounters a humanoid male and female, Rojan and Kelinda, who are from the Kelvan Empire.
+They immediately paralyze Kirk and the landing party and order Kirk to surrender the Enterprise.
+Rojan informs Kirk that the Kelvans originate from the Andromeda Galaxy and have come to the Milky Way galaxy to find planets suitable for conquest.
+Since their own ship was destroyed by the negative-energy barrier at the galactic rim, they need the Enterprise to make the 300-year return journey.
+Three other Kelvans beam aboard the Enterprise and quickly gain control of the ship.

 Rojan orders the landing party to a cave guarded by Kelinda.
-Mr. Spock uses his Vulcan telepathic ability to lure her into the cave, where Kirk knocks her unconscious and seizes her control belt.
-Their freedom is short-lived, however, and as punishment Rojan orders the Kelvan Hanar to activate his belt, transforming two of the landing team members to small cuboctahedral blocks of a chalk-like substance.
-Rojan picks up the blocks and crushes one to dust, killing Yeoman Thompson.
-He then transforms the other block (Lt.
+Mr. Spock uses his Vulcan telepathic abilities to lure her into the cave, where Kirk knocks her unconscious and seizes her control belt.
+Spock is thrown back out of the mind meld due to the Kelvans' alien physiology.
+As punishment, Rojan orders the Kelvan Hanar to activate his belt, transforming two landing team members into small, spongy cuboctahedral blocks of a chalk-like substance.
+Rojan picks up the blocks, crushes one to dust—killing Yeoman Thompson—and transforms the other block (Lt.
 Shea) back into human form.

 Back in their cell, Spock relates the experience of his mental contact with Kelinda.
 The Kelvans, it seems, are not humanoid after all, but have taken human form for convenience; they are actually huge creatures with hundreds of tentacles.
-(So alien were they, and so powerful their minds, that he had been thrown back out of the mind meld.)